 Agile isn’t to blame for this.
 Rather, it’s the way it was introduced to the enterprise.
 Huge consultancies and one-off consultants have been paid to implement a great manifesto as a repeatable process, not taking the size, stage, growth, culture, and capabilities into consideration.
 Everyone got the same implementation.
 Despite a step in the right direction, these practices fade away if they are not imbued with the context of the organization they serve.

 The second issue surrounding these implementations is the current expectations around the business, and the attempt to mechanize teams.
-A shiver runs down my spine the second I see Jira opened.
-Burndown charts galore, task flow diagrams, card throughput, developer efficiency metrics.
-Come on!
+A shiver runs down my spine the second I see Jira open.
+Burndown charts galore, task flow diagrams, card throughput, developer efficiency metrics…come on!
 We are building and creating a product.
 Respect the craft a little.
 We are creators.
-You can build and ship a product, but to ship an experience that has deep, long-lasting impact requires massive creative thought on all the teams’ behalf.
+You can build and ship a product, but to ship an experience that has a deep, long-lasting impact requires massive creative thought.